Timos90/MyMovies/README.md

 \c my_movies;

 -- Create the user
-CREATE USER dci_user WITH PASSWORD 'dci_user';
+CREATE USER dci_user WITH SUPERUSER WITH PASSWORD 'dci_user';

--- Grant privileges to the user
-GRANT ALL PRIVILEGES ON DATABASE my_movies TO dci_user;
 ```

 4. Create a `.env` file in the root directory of the project and add your database configuration: